 I’ve had allergies and asthma for as long as I can remember.
-Beyond seasonal allergies (fall being the worst) I am allergic to cats (hives, trouble breathing) most dogs, dust, mold, even my childhood stuffed animals.
+Beyond seasonal allergies (fall being the worst) I am allergic to cats (hives + asthma) most dogs, dust, mold, even my childhood stuffed animals.
 I remember sitting in my 5th grade class having a crazy allergy attack out of the blue.
 My eyes swelled up, got itchy, my nose started to run profusely while this strong pressure/tingling sensation pulsed through my sinuses for about 5 minutes.
-These episodes were embarassing for a kid.
+These episodes were embarassing for me as a kid.

-My asthma greatly improved as I grew into adulthood and would only act up when I had bad allergy attacks or an illness.
+My asthma greatly improved as I grew into adulthood and only acts up when I have bad allergy attacks or an illness.
 I moved to Manhattan after college and saw a little improvement in my allergies.
 I guess leaving behind the woodsy college life in upstate NY was good for the seasonal flare-ups.

 At my advertising sales job at Food Network/HGTV I was suddenly having severe allergies again.
 It was like 5th grade, multiple times a day.
 I went to an allergist who tested me for multiple allergies and of course I was allergic to everything, except feathers.
 (Cool, now I could get a down comforter) The answer would be allergy shots, which didn’t thrill me, so I continued on suffering.

 Moving onto my next job, the attacks weren’t as bad.
 I guess each office environment has their own triggers or lack there of.
-Mainly, I just had a runny nose on and off, sneezing in client meetings, and having to awkwardly avoid handshakes because the clients saw me blowing my nose throughout.
+Mainly, I just had a runny nose on and off, sneezing in client meetings, and having to awkwardly avoid handshakes after blowing my nose throughout.